Goldfinch - Year 4

 - Full uniform to be worn everyday, including black shoes

-- PE kit (to be worn on PE day - Fridays)
+- PE kit (to be worn on PE day - Tuesdays)

 - Water bottle (no squash or juice)